emrgnt-cmplxty/automata/automata/docs/core/base/database/vector_database_provider.rst

 VectorDatabaseProvider
 ======================

-``VectorDatabaseProvider`` is an abstract base class for different types of vector database providers.
-These database providers are designed to store and manage ``SymbolEmbedding`` instances, which represent the embeddings of symbols within a given context.
-This class provides the structure and common functionality for specific implementations of vector database providers, such as ``JSONEmbeddingVectorDatabase``.

 Overview
 --------

-``VectorDatabaseProvider`` includes abstract methods like ``calculate_similarity`` and ``get_all_symbols`` which must be implemented by any concrete class that inherits from it.
-The ``calculate_similarity`` method is used to calculate the similarity between a given embedding vector and the vectors stored in the database, while ``get_all_symbols`` method retrieves all symbols currently stored in the database.
+The ``VectorDatabaseProvider`` is an abstract base class for different types of vector database providers.
+These providers are responsible for managing databases holding vector data.
+They have various methods that need to be implemented in the concrete classes inheriting from the ``VectorDatabaseProvider``.

 Related Symbols
 ---------------

--  ``automata.core.base.database.vector.JSONEmbeddingVectorDatabase``
--  ``automata.core.memory_store.symbol_code_embedding.SymbolCodeEmbeddingHandler``
--  ``automata.core.base.database.provider.SymbolDatabaseProvider``
+-  ``automata.core.symbol_embedding.base.JSONSymbolEmbeddingVectorDatabase``
--  ``automata.core.symbol.base.Symbol``
+-  ``automata.core.base.database.vector.JSONVectorDatabase``
--  ``automata.core.symbol_embedding.base.SymbolEmbedding``
+-  ``automata.core.embedding.base.EmbeddingVectorProvider``

 Example
 -------

-The following example demonstrates how to create a custom database provider that inherits from ``VectorDatabaseProvider``.
+As ``VectorDatabaseProvider`` is an abstract base class, an instance of it cannot be created.
+However, its methods can be implemented by inheriting this class.
+One of the example concrete classes is ``JSONSymbolEmbeddingVectorDatabase``

 .. code:: python

-   import numpy as np
-   from automata.core.base.database.vector import VectorDatabaseProvider
+   from automata.core.symbol_embedding.base import JSONSymbolEmbeddingVectorDatabase

-   class MyVectorDatabaseProvider(VectorDatabaseProvider):
+   class ExampleVectorDatabase(JSONSymbolEmbeddingVectorDatabase):

-       def __init__(self):
+       def __init__(self, file_path: str):
-           self.data = []

-       def calculate_similarity(self, embedding_vec: np.ndarray) -> Dict[Symbol, float]:
-           # Implement similarity calculation logic here
-           pass

-       def get_all_symbols(self) -> List[Symbol]:
+           super().__init__(file_path)

-           # Implement logic to retrieve all symbols here
+       # Implement all the abstract methods required by the parent class
-           pass

-   # Usage
-   my_vector_db_provider = MyVectorDatabaseProvider()
+       # The methods signature should be same as that in VectorDatabaseProvider

 Limitations
 -----------

-As an abstract base class, ``VectorDatabaseProvider`` cannot be instantiated directly and must be subclassed by a concrete implementation.
-Additionally, the specific database provider implementation determines the storage format and efficiency of similarity calculations, which may vary depending on the chosen provider.
+The primary limitation of the ``VectorDatabaseProvider`` base class is that it does not provide any concrete implementations of the methods.
+The specific implementations for vector database operations are deferred to the classes that inherit it.
+It is essential to understand that each concrete class may have its own limitations depending on the implemented data source or methodology.

 Follow-up Questions:
 --------------------

+-  How can we ensure efficient implementation of the abstract methods across different classes inheriting ``VectorDatabaseProvider``?
--  Are there any existing implementations of ``VectorDatabaseProvider`` other than ``JSONEmbeddingVectorDatabase``?
+-  Are there some implementations of ``VectorDatabaseProvider`` which are specifically optimized for specific types of vector data or specific data sources?
--  How can the process of adding, updating, or removing ``SymbolEmbedding`` instances be optimized or customized for different application requirements?
--  Are any performance guarantees provided for similarity-based queries?